fairandsmart/right-consent/api-doc/docs/03-guides/300-first-consent-form-guide.md

 ```

 :::info

-Using that JSON file to generate new transaction can also be done by calling the API directly, for a guided tour of the API please visit the [Discover API Guide](discover-api-guide)
+Using that JSON file to generate new transaction can also be done by calling the API directly, for a guided tour of the API please visit the [Discover API Guide](discover-api-guide).
 :::